 In contrast to crowdfunding in the broad, equity crowdfunding offers participants a way to obtain equity in the business or venture that they are crowdfunding.
 Instead of a thank you or a physical product, investors in equity crowdfunding rounds get a share of the action, owning a portion of the company that they invest in.

 Invest in an equity crowdfunding campaign and you’ll get a share of future dividends and enjoy capital appreciation too.
-In other words, once a company is sold or goes public investors will get paid for their share – and stand to gain if the company has grown in valuation.
+In other words, once a company is sold or goes public investors will get paid for their share.
+Stand to gain if the company has grown in valuation.

 A Unique Way to Invest